StevenCloud47/StevenCloud47.github.io/_pages/about.md

  - **2023.07 - 2023.08**, [Integrated Circuits Platform, International Innovation center of Tsinghua University, Shanghai](http://www.tsinghua-sh.cn/Content/2087830.html), China.

 # ⚒️ Social Works
-- **2022.09 - present**, Responsible for the Student Cricket Association, Tsinghua University.
+- **2022.09 - 2026.09**, Responsible for the Student Cricket Association, Tsinghua University.
 - **2021.10 - 2024.03**, Assistant in the Writing & Communication course, Writing Center, Tsinghua University.
 - **2021.03 - 2024.06**, Member of the Humanities and Social Sciences Library Branch of the Work-Study Brigade (勤工助学大队文图分队), Tsinghua University.
 - **2020.11 - present**, Member of the Cricket Team, Tsinghua University.